syncfusion-content/ej2-angular-docs/ej2-angular/grid/editing/template-editing.md

 ### Disable default form validation

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid provides built-in support for [Angular form validation](https://v17.angular.io/guide/form-validation) to ensure data integrity and accuracy during editing.
+The Angular Data Grid provides built-in support for [Angular form validation](https://v17.angular.io/guide/form-validation) to ensure data integrity and accuracy during editing.
 Scenarios may arise where disabling the default form validation rules is necessary.
 This can be achieved using the [removeRules](https://helpej2.syncfusion.com/documentation/api/form-validator#removerules) method within the [actionComplete](https://ej2.syncfusion.com/angular/documentation/api/grid#actioncomplete) event of the grid.

 To disable default form validation rules in the grid, use the following approach: